Scenario Analysis – Delict in the Case of DMARC

 Jane considers legal action against ABC Insurance Brokers, arguing that their failure to implement a compliant DMARC policy was negligent and directly contributed to her harm.
 Here’s how the elements of delictual liability may apply:

 To establish wrongfulness, Jane must show that ABC Insurance Brokers’ omission violated a legal duty to protect its customers and stakeholders from foreseeable harm.
 In this case, Jane’s personal information and computer system was compromised.
-ABC Insurance Brokers had a duty to safeguard their digital communications channels, especially as email spoofing is a well-known risk.
+The question would be whether a legal duty existed to implement reasonable email authentication controls, given the known and documented risk of domain spoofing.

 Fault would be assessed based on negligence.
 Jane’s legal team could argue that ABC Insurance Brokers failed to exercise reasonable care by neglecting to implement a fully compliant DMARC policy, despite its well-known and widespread use in preventing domain spoofing.
-When one Googles “tools to stop email spoofing”, the role of DMARC, along with SPF and DKIM are evident. - Harm
+Given the widespread recognition of DMARC, SPF, and DKIM as standard email authentication mechanisms, a court could consider whether failure to implement them fell below a reasonable standard of care.

-– Her business being disrupted, effectively rendering it crippled
+– Her business being disrupted, effectively rendering it unable to continue

 – Paying the ransom and/or recovering data and systems